-Let’s get things straight from the outset – yes, a hotdog is a sandwich.
+Let’s get things straight – yes, a hotdog is a sandwich.
 Yes, it is un-American to suggest otherwise.
 Yes, this is an Australian telling you so.
 But as a professional sandwich tour guide, allow me to explain why.

 In response to Colbert’s question of what Batiste’s favorite sandwich is, his answer of “a hotdog” struck a chord in the studio and echoed widely online.
 And whilst this was not Colbert’s first foray into the hotdog debate (a clip with Colbert and RBG debating hotdogs went viral in 2018), Baptiste’s seemingly simple explanation of “You see the meat, inside the bread.
 That looks like a sandwich to me”, was met with the same old tired arguments against the dish’s sandwich status.

 Whilst it is easy enough to laugh off this frivolous debate (especially in light of more pressing matters the country has dealt with last week), and even easier to highlight the inconsistencies of any argument against the hotdog’s ‘sandwiches’ – which we will do shortly – the more troublesome aspect of this debate is the impact that the willful blindness of hotdog deniers has on the image and ideology of America – the land of the free, home of the brave.

 At its very best, America is the place where the wildest of dreams come true.
 Where the notions of precedent and practicality are treated as mere suggestions by innovators who consistently shatter those norms at will.
 It is the place that has for a long time embodied a brave pursuit of greatness.
 The greatness that drove the likes of Washington to cross the Delaware, Armstrong to step on the moon, and for chefs across the country to create the ramen burger, the clucking waffle, or even that god-forsaken KFC double-down which was pitched as a sandwich and generally accepted by America as such.